CUH Logo

 • Ideally, have someone else bottle feed the stored milk to your child until the end of your six-hour contact restriction

-Your results will be sent to the doctor that requested your scan.
+Your referring team or clinician will be responsible for communicating reports back to you.
 Results are usually with your doctor within a week or two, often much sooner.

 If you have a further appointment with your doctor, please let us know the date when you attend for your scan.